Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

     NetworkManager.Singleton.StartHost();
 }

-private void ApprovalCheck(byte[] connectionData, ulong clientId, MLAPI.NetworkManager.ConnectionApprovedDelegate callback) {
+private void ApprovalCheck(byte[] connectionData, ulong clientId, NetworkManager.ConnectionApprovedDelegate callback) {
     //Your logic here
     bool approve = true;
     bool createPlayerObject = true;

-    // The prefab hash.
-Use null to use the default player prefab
+    // Position to spawn the player object at, set to null to use the default position Vector3? positionToSpawnAt = Vector3.zero;

-    // If using this hash, replace "MyPrefabHashGenerator" with the name of a prefab added to the NetworkPrefabs field of your NetworkManager object in the scene ulong? prefabHash = NetworkSpawnManager.GetPrefabHashFromGenerator("MyPrefabHashGenerator");
+    // Rotation to spawn the player object at, set to null to use the default rotation Quaternion rotationToSpawnWith = Quaternion.identity;

     //If approve is true, the connection gets added.
 If it's false.
-The client gets disconnected callback(createPlayerObject, prefabHash, approve, positionToSpawnAt, rotationToSpawnWith);
+The client gets disconnected callback(createPlayerObject, null, approve, positionToSpawnAt, rotationToSpawnWith);
 }
 ```